-Huntington Park is the home of the Columbus Clippers of Triple-A East.
+Huntington Park is the home of the Columbus Clippers of the International League.
 Our visit to this lovely park was a rather special one thanks to the kindness and hospitality of the Clippers, who went beyond my request for special photo access by providing us with a 2-hour tour of the facility, hours before their home opener.
 Joe Santry, team historian and our guide, took us everywhere and regaled us with wonderful stories about the ballpark and the history of baseball in Columbus.
 We met team president Ken Schnacke, who greeted us warmly and spent 15 minutes chatting with us in his office.
 The whole experience was wonderful and exceeded all expectations.

 Review by Gary & Mike